blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Caustic Brew (1st)
 Casting Time: 1 action
 Range: Self(30-foot line)
-Components: V, S, M(a bit of rancid food)
 Duration: concentration, up to 1 minute
 You spray a stream of acid in a 30ft long, 5ft wide line in a direction of your choice.
 Every creature hit must succeed a DEX save or be covered in acid for